Ariachenyinan/Ariachenyinan.github.io/activities.md

 <img src="/images/5.png" alt="Image" class="enlarge-image" onclick="enlargeImage(this);">

 <p style="text-align: justify;">
-  Drawing can make me feel peace and at ease, especially with my earphone on.
+  Drawing can make me feel at peace and at ease, especially with my earphones on.
 </p>
 <br>